 Assistant Dean of Admissions and Strategic Communications

-Mark values the implementation of spaces and conversations that enliven individual's visions and expectations for positive change.
-A native of a small rural town in Eastern North Carolina, he studied religion at Campbell University and proceeded to earn his M.Div with a concentration in formation and witness from Emory University's Candler School of Theology.
-Originally imagining a call to parish ministry, during seminary he found himself energized while engaging in respectful, meaning-seeking conversations with students interested in theological education as they sought to imagine how they were uniquely gifted to create positive change in the world.
-At the School of Divinity, Mark provides strategic leadership in enrollment management, admissions technology, communications and marketing, learner-centered space planning, and creative design.
-He has worked in admissions for over a decade, previously serving on the admissions staff at Candler School of Theology, as well as having worked in congregational ministry in North Carolina and Georgia, prison chaplaincy, and human resources and finance for a global semiconductor service company.
+A native of a small rural town in Eastern North Carolina, Mark studied religion at Campbell University and proceeded to earn his M.Div with a concentration in formation and witness from Emory University's Candler School of Theology.
+Originally imagining a call to parish ministry, during seminary he found himself energized while engaging in respectful, meaning-seeking conversations with students interested in theological education as they imagined how they were uniquely gifted to enact justice and compassion.
+At the School of Divinity, Mark provides strategic oversight of communications and marketing, learner-centered space planning, enrollment management, and admissions technology.
+He has worked in admissions for over a decade, as well as having previously served in congregational ministry in North Carolina and Georgia, prison chaplaincy, and human resources and finance for a global semiconductor service company.
 Mark also teaches online religion courses at Campbell and regularly preaches at congregations across North Carolina.
 He is an avid kayaker, small-scale farmer, aspiring home chef, and father of two.

 Raised on an apple farm in the Blue Ridge Mountains of North Carolina, Rayce hails from a rich Appalachian religious culture that emphasizes the importance of one’s personal narrative in the collective makeup of a community’s mosaic identity.
 Prior to serving in his role at the School of Divinity, Rayce has worked as an Assistant Dean of Undergraduate Admissions at Wake Forest University, as the Director of Youth Ministry at Green Street United Methodist Church, and as the Director of North Star LGBTQ Community Center in Winston-Salem.
 He studied Education at Emory & Henry College where he graduated with honors in 2013 prior to earning his M.Div at Wake Forest University School of Divinity in 2016.
 In addition to his work at Wake Forest University School of Divinity, Rayce also serves on the Board of Directors of North Star LGBTQ Community Center and sits on the Operating Cabinet of the Continuum of Care for Winston-Salem and Forsyth County.
 Rayce is quite possibly the biggest Dolly Parton fan you will ever meet, an avid hiker, and loves to travel anywhere with his beautiful pup named Dolly.